jsidhu45/Modified-block-shape-classification/README.md

 The repository was created by Jaspreet Singh, Department of Earth Sciences, Indian Institute of Technology Roorkee, Roorkee, India.

+** MBSCT.exe software can be downloaded for the link https://drive.google.com/drive/folders/1HryaUSyV0tIwsuYAV8D1de8wcZ6OgAwB?usp=sharing
+Due to size constrains file was not uploaded on GitHub **

+MBSCT.py tool is available in this repositry and can be used by following the steps below

 Step to Follow:

 Step 1.
 Download the file with the name MBSCT.py and save it in your system drive.